gtsagkatakis/ADAX-datathon/README.md

 # ADAX-datathon
-Dataset and baseline models for ADA-X datathon
+This repository contains the dataset and code for baseline models for ADA-X datathon